3 Day Itinerary for Rome

 Accommodations close to Trajans Column

-Visit Trajans Column with a tour
+Visit Trajans Column with an excursion

 Trajan's Market is not just another site of Roman Ruins, although technically it is, as it has changed with the city as time has gone on.